Signal representation and orthogonality

 Orthogonality Test

-This section comprises of two signals to be selected and tweaking of a scale parameter of the wavelets to visualize how their product and orthogonality changes with the change in parameters.
-The objective of this section is to visualize the product of any two selected signals and comment on their orthogonality.
+This section comprises of two signals to be selected and tweaking their parameters to visualize how their product and orthogonality changes.
 Click on the "Plot" button to visualize the plots.
 Steps to be done are as follows

 1. Select the first signal in the drop down provided